jporzelt/workstation-setup/README.md

 # Workstation-setup

-Update docker-compose version in setup.sh.
+Adjust docker-compose and java version in setup.sh.
 Run the full setup script set with

 `./setup.sh`